commercelayer/commercelayer-docs-resources/geocoders/object.md

 # The geocoder object

-A geocoder object is returned as part of the response body of each successful list API call.
+A geocoder object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/geocoders endpoint</b>.

 ## Fields